MicrosoftDocs/azure-devops-docs/docs/boards/queries/query-operators-variables.md

    :::column span="3":::
    **String** , **DateTime**

+   > [!NOTE]
+   > **Was Ever** on date fields is not currently supported when using the Query Editor.
+They are only supported when doing a direct WIQL.

    :::column-end:::
 :::row-end:::

 > [!TIP]
 > It's possible to contsruct a query using WIQL syntax that uses an operator, such as **Was Ever**, for other data type fields than those listed.
 For example, you can use **Was Ever** within a clause using the **Iteration Path**.
 For an example, see [Query by date or current iteration, List work items moved out of a sprint](query-by-date-or-current-iteration.md#list-work-items-moved-out-sprint).

-**Was Ever** on date fields is not currently supported when using the Query Editor.

 <a id="variables" />
 <a id="macros" />